roryl/lucee-book/dates.md

 </noscript>

 The first dump outputs the America/New_York time:

 ![](est.png)

-And the second is converted to PST  (three hours earlier)
+And the second is converted to PST  (three hours earlier):

 ![](pst.png)